Urban Hens Program

 - Must not sell or give away the licenced hen to another person without the approval.

 - Must notify the City of Calgary if the hens are being relocated or moved and must agree to an inspection of any new location.

 - Egg selling or distribution must adhere to municipal, provincial and federal legislation.

 Local urban hen keepers will have training on how to ensure biosecurity and what to do if a bird gets sick with avian influenza.
-This training is covered in the required hen-keeping course, as mandated through the licensing program.
+This training is covered in the required hen-keeping course, as mandated through the licencing program.
 Avian flu does not typically occur in smaller hobby flocks, and the backyard hens will be limited to groups maximum of four per household.
 The Province of Alberta offers additional information on keeping small flocks safe, clinical signs and reporting.